 I. Fair valuation of the investment portfolio

 The investment portfolio, a material asset of the Group, is held at fair value.
-Details of valuation methodologies used and the associated sensitivities are disclosed in Note 12 Fair values of assets and liabilities.
-Further information can be found in Portfolio valuation – an explanation on pages 150 and 151.
+Details of valuation methodologies used and the associated sensitivities are disclosed in Note 13 Fair values of assets and liabilities.
+Further information can be found in Portfolio valuation – an explanation on pages 157 and 158.
 Given the importance of this area, the Board has a separate Valuations Committee to review the valuations policies, process and application to individual investments.
-A report on the activities of the Valuations Committee (including a review of the assumptions made) is included on pages 70 to 72.
-In addition, sensitivity to a net 1x movement on Action’s multiple, the largest investment in our portfolio, is included on page 23 of the Strategic report.
+A report on the activities of the Valuations Committee (including a review of the assumptions made) is included on pages 75 to 78.
+In addition, sensitivity to a net 1x movement on Action’s multiple, the largest investment in our portfolio, is included in the Strategic report on page 20.

 13 Fair values of assets and liabilities (extract)

-The Group classifies financial instruments measured at fair value in the investment portfolio according to the following hierarchy:
+The Group classifies financial instruments measured at fair value according to the following hierarchy:

 Unquoted equity instruments and debt instruments are measured in accordance with the IPEV Guidelines with reference to the most appropriate information available at the time of measurement.
 Further information regarding the valuation of unquoted equity instruments can be found in the section Portfolio valuation – an explanation on pages 188 and 189.

-The above disclosure only relates to the investment portfolio and the investments in our investment entity subsidiaries.
-We determine that in the ordinary course of business, the net asset values of an investment entity subsidiary are considered to be the most appropriate to determine fair value.
+We determine that, in the ordinary course of business, the net asset value of an investment entity subsidiary is considered to be the most appropriate to determine fair value.
 The underlying portfolio is valued under the same methodology as directly held investments, with any other assets or liabilities within investment entity subsidiaries fair valued in accordance with the Group’s accounting policies.
-Note 11 details the Directors’ considerations about the fair value of the underlying investment entity subsidiaries.
+Note 12 details the Directors’ considerations about the fair value of the underlying investment entity subsidiaries.

 Movements in the directly held investment portfolio categorised as Level 3 during the year are set out in the table below: